What abortion access looks like in every state without Roe v Wade

 South Carolina

-The right to an abortion is not protected but is legal up to about 20 weeks.
+Abortion is outlawed after six weeks of pregnancy.
 Anti-abortion state legislators are likely to pursue restrictions and other bills to outlaw abortion care.

 South Dakota